|

 another possibility.
 If you have a sand filter, an excellent

-way to greatly
+way to greatly improve

-improve filtration is to replace the sand
+filtration is to replace the sand with a zeolite sand

 replacement filter media.
 You mentioned that you added